paudiaz99/Z-Core-FPGA/README.md

 ### Examples

 - `hello`: A simple "Hello, World!" program.
-Sends Messages via UART.
+Sends messages via UART.
 - `led_test`: A program that blinks the LEDs on the DE10-Lite board.
 - `gpio_test`: A program that tests the GPIO functionality of the Z-Core processor.
 - `game_test`: A program that implements a simple Pong game through UART (Isn't it fun? :D).